Preparing For Your Cold Laser Therapy Visit

 No special clothing is necessary although it’s helpful that if you’re wearing long sleeves that they’re somewhat loose so we can have access to your forearm.
 Please remove earrings before your visit.
 If you forget though, that’s OK.
 You can remove them at the office.

-Please do this thought exercise before your visit: Write or record the answers to these question(s): “Why do I want to quit?”
+Please do this thought exercise before your visit: Write or record the answers to these two question(s): “Why do I want to quit nicotine?”
 “Why do I want to live smokefree?”
-The way each is worded may provoke different answers — one you’re moving away from… the other you’re moving towards.
+The way each of the two questions is worded may provoke different answers — one you’re moving away fromhttps://centerforlasertherapy.com/why-do-you-want-to-live-smokefree/… the other you’re moving towards.

 Here are more thought exercises you may find helpful.
 Do one or all.